afzalarsalan/linux-surfacebook/README.md

 	makepkg

 ## Miscellaneous
-  Try powertop, it's great
+  Try powertop, it's great.

-  Also use Caffeine or the corresponding applet for your desktop environment because waking up from sleep is a gamble at best.
+  Also use Caffeine or a corresponding applet for your desktop environment because waking up from sleep is a gamble at best.